Free Shipping

 Eating more mindfully isn't just good for maintaining a healthy weight.
 It's also essential to get a good night's sleep.
 Which… is also suitable for maintaining a healthy weight.

-But anyway, being more vigilant about what you put into your body (and when) could mean the difference between catching Z’s or starting at the ceiling.
+But anyway, being more vigilant about what you put into your body (and when) could mean the difference between catching Z’s or staring at the ceiling.

-And, speaking of the last call, you'll also want to avoid alcohol if you're trying to get a better night's sleep.
-Sure, it may put you to bed quicker, but it's not just getting to sleep that matters.
+You'll also want to avoid alcohol if you're trying to get a better night's sleep.
+Sure, it may help you fall asleep quicker, but it's not just about getting to sleep that matters.
 It’s also the quality of sleep.
 According to the Sleep Foundation, alcohol has been linked to poorer sleep quality and duration, so think twice before drinking in the evening.

 We mentioned earlier how important it is to stick to a sleep schedule, but it’s also crucial to stick to an eating schedule… to help your sleep schedule.
 It’s best to stay away from those late-night bites.